AzureAD/microsoft-authentication-library-for-js/roadmap.md

 - Improvements on Node documentation & samples
 - Ivy library distribution of MSAL Angular
 - Angular 14 support
-- Sustainable strategy to release adoption drivers like library dependency changes
+- Sustainable strategy for supporting new major versions of frameworks and runtimes (Angular, React, Node, etc.) and other dependencies

 ### Long Term